-Citations and references: The APA format should be used for any in-text citations and reference lists when you rely on information from other sources for writing homework assignments.
+Citations and References: All sources of information, data, facts, or ideas presented in written work should be cited, and a list of all cited references should be provided.
+The APA format should be used for any in-text citations and reference lists when you rely on information from other sources for writing homework assignments.
 A good reference site for APA style can be found at https://owl.english.purdue.edu/owl/resource/560/01/.

 Technology Use: While in class, students should put their cell phones to silent or turn them off.
-Also, sending and receiving text or e-mail messages during class is distracting to students and the instructor.
+Also, sending and receiving texts or e-mail messages during class is distracting to students and instructors.
 The instructor may call out students who are using their phones excessively during class and ask them to stop.
 Tablets and laptop computers can be helpful learning tools in class.
 However, use of tablets and computers for checking email or social media, watching videos, or playing games is disruptive to the class and detrimental to engagement with course material.
 The instructor may call out students who are using tablets or computers in ways inconsistent with course activities.

 Accommodations for Students with Disabilities: Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a Verified Individual Services Accommodation ("VISA") form.
-Please present this form to the instructor during the second week of class and/or two weeks prior to the accommodation date (test, project, etc.).
+Please present this form to an instructor during the second week of class and/or two weeks prior to the accommodation date (test, project, etc.).
 Requests received after this date may not be honored.